dangertime/CSE360Team11GroupProject/README.md

 Trello: https://trello.com/b/GRESOJc3/cse360-project

-Brief description of the game (more details to come later).
+Brief description of the game (more details in /Documents/Game Description.docx).

 -	Have a list of random “monsters”.
 -	Go from encounter to encounter.